Robby Hoffman: Career

-Hoffman began her writing career and was soon garnering recognition for her work, while also writing and performing stand-up comedy.
+Hoffman began her writing career and was soon garnering recognition for her work, while writing and performing stand-up comedy.
 In 2018, she was a headlining act for the New York Comedy Festival.
 In 2019, she recorded her first one-hour comedy special I'm Nervous at the Just For Laughs comedy festival in Toronto for Crave TV.

 Hoffman's first television writing job was for the PBS series Odd Squad; she won a 2019 Daytime Emmy Award for her work on the series.
 Hoffman was a staff writer for Workin' Moms and Baroness Von Sketch Show.
 She was a staff writer on The Chris Gethard Show; after its cancellation, Hoffman starred in episodes of The Chris Gethard Show with Robby Hoffman on both MNN and Chris Gethard Presents, as well as taking the show live to the Montreal Just For Laughs festival.
 She hosted Robby Hoffman Consulting Group (formerly Dykevice), a live call-in advice show on Gethard's comedy network Planet Scum Live.

 In 2021, it was announced that Rivkah, an autobiographical comedy series created by and starring Hoffman, is in development with Showtime and A24.

+She received a Juno Award nomination for Comedy Album of the Year at the Juno Awards of 2026, for her comedy album I'm Nervous.
+Hoffman recorded public service announcements for MTA New York City Transit's subway system in August 2026.

 Personal life

-Hoffman is queer.
-According to her, her family was supportive when she came out as a lesbian, and she is close to them.
+Hoffman is a lesbian.
+According to her, her family was supportive when she came out, and she is close to them.

-In August 2023, Hoffman announced that she is dating The Bachelorette alumna Gabby Windey.
+In August 2023, Hoffman announced her relationship with The Bachelorette alumna Gabby Windey.
 Hoffman and Windey were married in January 2025.

+Hoffman chose to have both her breasts removed and has talked about it openly.
+While it is common for mastectomy to be performed as an effective treatment for breast cancer or gender dysphoria, she explains that the surgery was elective.
+Hoffman has described not having breasts as nice as well as comfortable.